 - A. It is the ultimate goal of the Florida legislature that every student read at or above grade level.
 Any student who exhibits a substantial deficiency in reading, based upon locally determined or statewide assessments conducted in Kindergarten, Grade 1, Grade 2, or Grade 3, or through teacher observations, must be given intensive reading instruction immediately following the identification of the reading deficiency.
 The student's reading proficiency must be reassessed by locally determined assessments or through teacher observations at the beginning of the grade following the intensive reading instruction.
 The student must continue to be provided with intensive reading instruction until the reading deficiency is remediated.
 A reading deficiency is defined to include Florida Standards in the area of Language Arts (reading, writing, vocabulary, grammar, etc.). - B. The parent of any student who exhibits a substantial deficiency in reading, as described in paragraph (A) will be involved in the development of a Progress Monitoring Plan (PMP) to include the following: - 1.
-A review of all observation and assessment results. - A description of Tier I (Core Program) supports in place to help the student. - 3.
+A review of all observation and assessment results. - 2.
+A description of Tier I (Core Program) supports in place to help the student. - 3.
 A description of the proposed supplemental instructional services and supports that will be provided to the child that are designed to remediate the identified area of reading deficiency. - 4.
 Retention Information: if the child's reading deficiency is not remediated by the end of Grade 3 (Level 1 performance on state and local assessments) the child must be retained, unless he or she is exempt from mandatory retention for "good cause." - 5.
 The school shall offer support and strategies for parents to use in helping their child succeed in reading proficiency. - 6.
 A good faith attempt will be made by the school to present this Progress Monitoring Plan (PMP) information in a face-to-face conference with parents.

 Intensive Reading Instruction: Students must be assessed in reading proficiency using locally determined assessments before the end of Grades K, 1, 2 and 3.
 Students in Kindergarten will be assessed at the beginning of each school year using state required FLKRS.
 Students with a substantial deficiency in reading must be given intensive reading instruction immediately following the identification.
-Substantial deficiency may be determined by a student scoring below proficiency as determined by a reference of an equivalent percentage of students who show non-proficiency on the Renaissance STAR 360 assessment a Level 1 or Level 2 on the End of the Year Discovery Education Assessments OR by using other district and/or state assessment data. including but not limited to: ERDA, DAR, ERSI Observation Survey, Yopp-Singer Test of Phonemic Segmentation, Core Curriculum Benchmark Assessments, software based evaluation methods including SRI, STAR, etc. used by teachers.
+Substantial deficiency may be determined by a student scoring below proficiency as determined by a reference of an equivalent percentage of students who show non-proficiency on the Renaissance STAR 360 OR by using other district and/or state assessment data.